Thomasjkeel/UKCEH_Summer_School/README.md

 </details>

 ## Training Objectives
-The high-level objectives of these workshops are to:
+The high-level objectives of this summer school are:
 - Introduce fundamental concepts in water resources modelling
 - Demonstrate how to access and work with remote datasets using Python
 - Provide an overview of key datasets commonly used in hydrological science